 In healthy adults, FASN is a key enzyme involved in the production of saturated fatty acids in the liver and other organs, and is the only enzyme in the human body capable of converting metabolized sugars into palmitate.
 Palmitate is a saturated fatty acid that serves as a building block for longer chain, polyunsaturated fatty acids and can directly interact with other proteins to sustain normal cell signaling and metabolic function.
 In patients with NASH, FASN-mediated palmitate synthesis is increased in the liver leading to excess accumulation of liver fat and stimulation of inflammation and fibrosis resulting in poor liver function.
-Our lead candidate, TVB-2640, is designed to bind to FASN and specifically inhibit one of the enzymatic subdomains (the \(\beta \)-ketoacyl reductase), thereby reducing the body's overproduction of palmitate.
+Our lead candidate, TVB-2640, is designed to bind to FASN and specifically inhibit one of the enzymatic subdomains (the \(\mathbb{B} \)-ketoacyl reductase), thereby reducing the body's overproduction of palmitate.
 We believe that this reduction can lead to meaningful clinical benefits to NASH patients.
 TVB-2640 is designed to reduce the dysfunctional, high level of lipid synthesis and directly blunt inflammatory and fibrotic pathways that are activated in the diseased liver.

 TVB-2640 is an oral, once-daily pill that has been studied in over 260 subjects in clinical trials, including healthy volunteers and patients with NASH or cancer.
 In June 2020, we announced top-line results from our FASCINATE-1 Phase 2a clinical trial in NASH patients where TVB-2640 demonstrated a statistically significant 28.1% relative reduction of liver fat in patients treated with 50mg over 12 weeks, compared to the 4.5% relative increase of liver fat observed with patients in the placebo group as measured by MRI-PDFF.
-A statistically significant 61% of patients treated with 50mg of TVB-2640 achieved a \geq 30% relative reduction of liver fat, who we refer to as MRI-PDFF responders.
-An independent meta-analysis of several studies demonstrated that MRI-PDFF responders had a 7-fold higher likelihood of a \geq 2 point improvement in NAS and a 5-fold higher rate of NASH resolution, both measured by liver biopsy, compared with nonresponders.
-An ongoing third-party clinical trial evaluating a different compound has also suggested a predictive, positive correlation between responses and improvement of fibrosis that was higher compared to nonresponses.
+A statistically significant 61% of patients treated with 50mg of TVB-2640 achieved a ≥30% relative reduction of liver fat, who we refer to as MRI-PDFF responders.
+An independent meta-analysis of several studies demonstrated that MRI-PDFF responders had a 7-fold higher likelihood of a ≥2 point improvement in NAS and a 5-fold higher rate of NASH resolution, both measured by liver biopsy, compared with nonresponders.
+A completed clinical trial for another drug candidate also demonstrated a predictive, positive correlation between MRI-PDFF response and improvement of fibrosis that was higher compared to nonresponse.
 Additionally, TVB-2640 demonstrated statistically significant improvements across steatosis, inflammation/lipotoxicity, fibrosis and metabolic biomarkers important in NASH and was well-tolerated.
+In the second quarter of 2021, we plan to enroll an open-label cohort in the FASCINATE-1 Phase 2a clinical trial to assess the safety and efficacy in patients treated with 75mg of TVB-2640 for 12 weeks.
+We expect to report data from this cohort in the fourth quarter of 2021.